bhuvana-guna/awesome-bash-shortcuts/README.md

 **./concatenate_and_use_shortcuts.sh** -- ./ will execute the concatenate_and_use_shortcuts script file.

 **source ~/.custom_cmds.sh** -- This is to use the shortcuts in the current terminal window.
-Alternatively you can close and reopen the terminal to use the shortcuts.
+Alternatively you can close and open a new terminal to use the shortcuts.

 Try "c" for clear, "e" to exit,..